eeyang92/macos-tabs/README.md

 This package is a work in progress.
 More examples and configuration options will be put up as soon as possible!

+Also note, since 1.3.0 the order of arguments in onDragStop has been changed to bring it in line with the other props

 ## Installation

 ```bash